AfonsoJuda94/AfonsoJuda94/README.md

 <h2>Who am I?</h2>
 <p>
   Well, that's a great question.
 My name is Afonso Judá.
-I'm 22 years old and I am graduating from college this year.
-My major?
-It's called Systems of Information( or Information Systems).
-I like to describe it as the child of Computer Science and Administration(maybe Business).
+I'm 23 years old and I'm studying Systems of Information( or Information Systems).
+I like to describe my major as a child of Computer Science and Administration(maybe Business).
 Besides being a student, I also teach English online.
 </p>
 <h2>Interests</h2>
 <ul>